rccordell/s19tot/pages/policies.md

 ## Technical Snafus

 This course will rely on access to computers, specific software, and the internet. **At some point during the semester you WILL have a problem with technology**: your laptop will crash, a file will become corrupted, a server will go down, a piece of software will not act as you expect it to, or something else will occur.
 These are facts of twenty-first-century life, not emergencies.
 To succeed in college and in your career you should develop work habits that take such snafus into account.
 Start assignments early and save often.
-[Always keep a backup copy of your work saved somewhere secure](https://www.dropbox.com/) (preferably off site).
+Always keep a backup copy of your work saved somewhere secure (preferably off site).
 None of these unfortunate events should be considered emergencies: inkless printers, computer virus infections, lost flash drives, lost passwords, corrupted files, incompatible file formats.
 It is *entirely your responsibility* to take the proper steps to ensure your work will not be lost irretrievably; if one device or service isn’t working, find another that does.
 When problems arise in the software I have assigned for you to learn, we will work through those problems together and learn thereby.
 However, I will not grant you an extension based on problems you may be having with the specific devices or the internet services you happen to use.

 -----

-# TRACE Evaluations
+# Course Evaluations

 Students are expected to complete a TRACE (Teacher Rating and Course Evaluation) toward the end of the semester.
-I will set aside some time during a class period for students to complete their TRACEs.
+In addition, the English Department asks its students to complete a separate, wholistic, largely narrative course evaluation.
+I will set aside some time during a class period for students to complete their TRACE and English Departmental evaluations.

 -----